wwu-mmll/A-Systematic-Evaluation-of-Machine-Learning-based-Biomarkers-for-Major-Depressive-Disorder/README.md

 generate latent embeddings of the data using VAE models.
 These embeddings can be used to run the previous machine learning pipeline and evaluate the effect on classification performance.

+# Author
+If you have any questions on this code or our analyses, please feel free to contact me either by opening a Github Issue in this repo or by mailing me directly.

+Nils Winter
+nils.r.winter@uni-muenster.de